-- 15. Monitor and review with management the appropriateness of, and compliance with, policies and procedures relating to accounting and financial controls, including: - a. guidelines and policies for the investment of the reserve fund and make a recommendation to the Board on any changes proposed - the signing policy, including approving changes to signing authorities or approval levels, and make a recommendation to the Board with respect to the adoption or approval of the signing policy, regardless of whether an amendment has been made - c. management proposals for significant changes to existing financial policies and practices and make a recommendation to the Board on any changes proposed - 16.
-Review policies and procedures relating to procurement and contract management and where significant changes are proposed, make a recommendation to the Board - 17.
-Review policies for the receipt, retention and disposition of complaints received by the Ontario Securities Commission regarding accounting, internal accounting controls, submissions by staff of concerns regarding questionable accounting or auditing matters and the protection from retaliation of those who report such complaints in good faith, and where significant changes are proposed, make a recommendation to the Board

-18. Review the adequacy of the system of internal controls over financial reporting through discussions with management and the internal and external auditors
+- 16. Monitor and review with management the appropriateness of, and compliance with, policies and procedures relating to accounting and financial controls, including: - a. guidelines and policies for the investment of the reserve fund and make a recommendation to the Board on any changes proposed - b. the signing policy, including approving changes to signing authorities or approval levels, and make a recommendation to the Board with respect

+- to the adoption or approval of the signing policy, regardless of whether an amendment has been made - c. management proposals for significant changes to existing financial policies and practices and make a recommendation to the Board on any changes proposed - 17.
+Review policies and procedures relating to procurement and contract management and where significant changes are proposed, make a recommendation to the Board - 18.
+Review policies for the receipt, retention and disposition of complaints received by the Ontario Securities Commission regarding accounting, internal accounting controls, submissions by staff of concerns regarding questionable accounting or auditing matters and the protection from retaliation of those who report such complaints in good faith, and where significant changes are proposed, make a recommendation to the Board - 19.
+Review the adequacy of the system of internal controls over financial reporting through discussions with management and the internal and external auditors

-- 19. Review report of the financial position of the funds held in the Designated Fund - 20.
+- 20. Review report of the financial position of the funds held in the Designated Fund - 21.
 Review the amounts to be transferred from the Designated Fund to the operating account to reimburse the Ontario Securities Commission for expenses that it has incurred

-- 21. Review any changes to reporting recommended by management or the internal or external auditors - 22.
-Review and assess the impact of any significant internal audit findings on the adequacy and effectiveness of the Ontario Securities Commission's system of financial internal controls and make recommendations to the Board, where Board consideration is required - 23.
-Review reports of the Chief Audit & Risk Executive on the oversight of financial internal controls, which may involve meeting privately with the Chief Audit & Risk Executive - 24.
-Review any proposed off-balance sheet arrangements by the Ontario Securities Commission and proposed indebtedness of and guarantees by the Ontario Securities Commission and make recommendations to the Board with respect to such matters - 25.
-The committee chair shall review and approve the expenses incurred by the Chief Executive Officer, the Chair of the Board, and the Chief Adjudicator - 26.
+- 22. Review any changes to reporting recommended by management or the internal or external auditors - 23.
+Review and assess the impact of any significant internal audit findings on the adequacy and effectiveness of the Ontario Securities Commission's system of financial internal controls and make recommendations to the Board, where Board consideration is required - 24.
+Review reports of the Chief Audit & Risk Executive on the oversight of financial internal controls, which may involve meeting privately with the Chief Audit & Risk Executive - 25.
+Review any proposed off-balance sheet arrangements by the Ontario Securities Commission and proposed indebtedness of and guarantees by the

+- Ontario Securities Commission and make recommendations to the Board with respect to such matters - 26.
+The committee chair shall review and approve the expenses incurred by the Chief Executive Officer, the Chair of the Board, and the Chief Adjudicator and report quarterly to the Audit and Finance Committee regarding this review and approval - 27.
 Review the limit and terms of the Ontario Securities Commission's line of credit, as necessary, and make a recommendation to the Board on the limit and terms when the line of credit is due for renewal